baighafsa/Music-Data-Analysis-SQL/README.md

 Feel free to explore each level and execute the queries on your own dataset.
 Whether you're a beginner or an experienced analyst, these queries can help you uncover valuable insights within the music industry.

-If you have any questions, suggestions, or improvements, please don't hesitate to contribute or reach out.
-Happy music data analysis! 🎶📊# Music-Data-Analysis-SQL
+If you have any questions, suggestions, or improvements, please don't hesitate to contribute or reach out.📊⭐